BarsaBaisakhiBiswal/Employee_Management_System/README.md

 # Employee_Management_System
-This is a SpringBoot WebApplication project to manage employee and departments Server port of tomcat is assigned to 9090
+This is a SpringBoot WebApplication project to manage employee and departments <br />
+Server port of tomcat is assigned to 9090

 In this project we would be able to do following things:
 1) Create new employees and departments